 a) Two of the courses may be language courses at the 500 level or above, but no more than two.

 b) One of the four courses must deal with some aspect of law in Middle Eastern or Islamic societies.

 c) One, but only one, of the four courses is taken at Penn Law.

 The Law School course, if taken in Middle Eastern and/or Islamic law, may fulfill both (b) and (c) of these requirements.

 Students must maintain a B (3.0) grade average or above in the courses taken in GAS.
-Courses in GAS will be chosen in consultation with and approved by the adviser to the Certificate program.
-Courses at Penn Law will be approved by the Associate Dean or his or her designate.
+Courses in GAS will be chosen in consultation with and approved by the Director of the Middle East Center (Dr. Firoozeh Kashani-Sabet) and Adviser to the Certificate Program (Dr. Joseph Lowry).

 For more information on this certificate, please contact Dr. Joseph Lowry (Department of Near Eastern Languages and Civilizations), the faculty advisor for the Certificate Program, at firstname.lastname@example.org.